Ordinances Prohibiting Recyclables in Garbage

 - Garbage dumpsters that receive waste from the public.

-- Apartments are also eligible for the City’s free recycling service.
+- Apartments are eligible for free recycling service within Seattle.

-- The City’s Transfer Stations accept recyclables for free and yard trimmings for a fee that is less than garbage.
+- Seattle transfer stations accept recyclables for free, and yard debris for a fee that is less than garbage.

 - The Green Business Program provides free assistance to help Seattle-area businesses lower utility costs, obtain rebates, comply with regulations, and receive public recognition – all while protecting the environment.